martymcflywa/ecu/year_1/sem_1/CSG1132_communicating_in_an_it_environment/01_week_1/lecture_the_it_professional_and_communication.md

 ##### Important Dates #####

-- Widthrawal without HECS penalty: end of week 5
+- Withdrawal without HECS penalty: end of week 5.
-- Withdrawal without academic penalty: end of week 10
+- Withdrawal without academic penalty: end of week 10.
-- Dropping out of unit without withdrawing officially, zero mark is used in calculating semester average
+- Dropping out of unit without withdrawing officially, zero mark is used in calculating semester average.

 70% average to get into work integrated learning, ACS.

-### Outline of Assignments ###
+### Outline of Assessments ###

 - Assignment 1: 30%
-	- Stage 1: Map and explor the problem domain for the assignment
+	- Stage 1: Map and explore the problem domain for the assignment.
-	- Stage 2: Produce literature review. review will be used in assignment 2 Assignment 1 can be completed during tutorial sessions, otherwise if online, complete the unit materials each week.
+	- Stage 2: Produce literature review. review will be used in Assignment 2.
+	- Assignment 1 can be completed during tutorial sessions, otherwise if online, complete the unit materials each week.

-assignment 2: 30%
+- Assignment 2: 30%
-stage1: refine thesis based on reading of literature and data collected in class
+	- Stage 1: Refine thesis based on reading of literature and data collected in class.
-stage2: analyze and interpret evidence gathered (fromm the literature and through analysis and interpretation of data collected)
+	- Stage 2: Analyze and interpret evidence gathered (fromm the literature and through analysis and interpretation of data collected).
-stage3: plan and write research paper
+	- Stage 3: Plan and write research paper.

-end of sem exam: 40%
+- End of semester exam: 40%
-multiple choice, short answer questions and an essay.
-2.5hrs long. exam preparation will occur at the end of semester.
+	- Multiple choice, short answer questions and an essay and will be 2.5 hrs long.
+	- Exam preparation will occur at the end of semester.

-topic: user motivation - social media/networking
-case study: facebook
+### Semester Topic: User Motivation (Social Media) ###
+#### Case Study: Facebook ####

+The topic area this semester is **user motivation in the use of social media**
-user motivation occurs in human computer interaction (hci) solution providers live or die professionally according to whether your system is accepted or rejected by users ie. myspace vs facebook, yahoo vs google. love or hate facebook:
+- User motivation occurs in Human Computer Interaction (HCI).
+- Solution providers live or die professionally according to whether your system is accepted or rejected by users.
+For example, Myspace vs Facebook or Yahoo vs. Google.
+- People love or hate Facebook.
-- what factors promote or detract from user acceptance and motivation
+	- What factors promote or detract from user acceptance and motivation.
-- how do we prove such relationship scientifically? for example, connection to size of social network vs patterns of user use. facebook use is related to network size etc.
+	- How do we prove such relationship scientifically?
+For example, connection to size of social network vs patterns of user use.
+Facebook use is related to network size etc.

-why are we doing this unit?
+### Why are we doing this unit? ###

-ict professionals fail at communication for both written and oral communication.
+ICT  professionals fail at communication for both written and oral communication.
-- business cases
+- Writing business cases
-- customer relations
+- Customer relations
-need good comms to win the arguement.
+- Need good communication skills to win the argument.

+#### Task: ####

-** task - watch it crowd video: write a list of keywords that describe how it workers are framed.
+Watch [IT Crowd](http://www.youtube.com/watch?v=RViowXuIRQ8) video: write a list of keywords that describe how it workers are framed.
 ** answer: selfish, inconsiderate, can't be bothered, condescending, nerds, too technical, speaks another language, short-tempered.

 brilliant engineer vs brilliant communicator = wozniak vs steve jobs. who do we remember?